GregTheMadMonk/tnl-noa/Documentation/Tutorials/Arrays/tutorial_Arrays.md

 \include ElementsAccessing-1.out

 In general in TNL, each method defined as `__cuda_callable__` can be called from the CUDA kernels.
 The method `ArrayView::getSize` is another example.
-We also would like to point the reader to better ways of arrays initiation for example with method `ArrayView::evaluate` or with `ParallelFor`.
+We also would like to point the reader to better ways of arrays initiation for example with method `ArrayView::forElements` or with `ParallelFor`.

 #### Accessing the array elements with `setElement` and `getElement`<a name="accessing-the-array-elements-with-setelement-and-getelement"></a>